Jump to:

 Patient/family education and anticipatory guidance is critical due to the serious implications of a diagnosis of SMA.
 Counseling about the expected functional needs, goals and disease process itself is essential in order for the family to make decisions regarding care options.

-Standard outcome measures have not yet been established.
 Physiologic measures such as motor unit number estimation, compound motor action potentials and MRI have been used.
-Non-disease specific functional outcome measures that have been used include the Alberta Infant Motor Scale, Wee Functional Independence Measure (WeeFIM), the Hammersmith scale and CHOP INTEND.
+Functional outcome scales that have been used include the Alberta Infant Motor Scale, Wee Functional Independence Measure (WeeFIM), the Hammersmith scale and CHOP INTEND.
+These can be used to identify features requiring intervention and monitor progress in response to treatments.
+The Hammersmith scale was designed in 2003 for children with SMA type 2 and 3, with expanded versions for people with SMA 3 who are ambulatory.14

 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills